Dillikumarnl/Grocery_Delivery_Application/README.md

 	The end users (admin) should have a proper understanding of the product The system should have the general report stored
-	The information of all the users must be stored in a database that is accessible by the Library System Any update regarding the book from the library is to be recorded to the database and the data entered should be correct
+	The information of all the users must be stored in a database that is accessible by the Library System Any update regarding the book from the library is to be recorded to the database and the data entered should be correct.

-2.5 Requirement
+## 2.4 Requirement
 System & Software Configuration:-
 Operating System: Windows NT, Windows 98, Windows XP, and above versions., Language & IDE:Html, JavaScript(react.js-library), CSS(bootstrap) (front end), java (Spring boot)(back-end)
 Database: MongoDB.

-2.6 Data Requirement
+## 2.5 Data Requirement
         The inputs consist of the query to the database and the output consists of the solutions for the query.
 The output also includes the user receiving the details of their accounts.
 In this project, the inputs will be the queries as fired by the users like creating an account, selecting books, and putting into an account.
 Now the output will be visible when the user requests the server to get details of their account in the form of time, date, and which books are currently in the account.

 ## 3. External Interface Requirement
-3.1 GUI
+## 3.1 GUI
 Our GUI design focuses on efficient navigation and information hierarchy, making it easy for users to browse products, manage their shopping carts, and track orders.
 We employ visually engaging elements, including high-quality images, icons, and a cohesive color scheme, to enhance the overall aesthetic and brand identity of the application.
 The checkout process is streamlined with secure payment options, and users can expect real-time order tracking and personalized experiences through user profiles.
 Accessibility and error handling are key considerations, ensuring that the application is usable by individuals with disabilities and that users receive clear guidance in case of issues.
 Overall, our GUI design aims to deliver a seamless and enjoyable grocery shopping experience while accommodating future growth and scalability.

 ## 4. Non-functional Requirements
-4.1 Performance Requirement
+## 4.1 Performance Requirement
 	Response Time: The application responds quickly to user actions, with pages loading within a specified time frame.
 	Scalability: The application handles an increasing number of users and orders without significant performance degradation.

-4.2 Reliability
+## 4.2 Reliability
 	Availability: Aim for high availability, minimizing downtime for maintenance or unexpected issues.
 	Error Handling: Provide informative error messages and gracefully handle errors to prevent service interruptions.

-4.3 Security
+## 4.3 Security
 	Data Encryption: Use encryption to protect sensitive data such as user information and payment details.
 	Authentication and Authorization: Implement strong authentication and authorization mechanisms to ensure that only authorized users can access specific features.
 	Secure APIs: Ensure that APIs used for payment processing and other sensitive operations are secure and protected from attacks.

-4.4 Data Management
+## 4.4 Data Management
 	Data Backup and Recovery: Regularly back up user data and provide a robust data recovery mechanism in case of data loss.
 	Data Privacy: Comply with data privacy regulations and protect user data from unauthorized access.
-4.5 Scalability and Load Handling
+## 4.5 Scalability and Load Handling
 	Load Testing: Perform load testing to ensure the application can handle a high volume of concurrent users and orders.
 	Horizontal Scaling: Be able to scale horizontally by adding more servers or resources during peak usage.

-4.6 Usability
+## 4.6 Usability
  User Interface Design: Create an intuitive and user-friendly interface that is easy to navigate.
 	Accessibility: Ensure the application is accessible to users with disabilities, complying with accessibility standards.
 	Cross-Browser Compatibility: Ensure the application works seamlessly on major web browsers.